miroslavpejic85/mirotalk-docs/docs/mirotalk-admin/self-hosting.md

 ```

 !!! warning
     **Before starting the service, make sure to:** Set `ADMIN_DASHBOARD_ENABLED=true` in your `.env` file.
-Update admin credentials and SSH configuration with secure, custom values.
+Update admin credentials, JWT secret and SSH configuration with secure, custom values.
 Specify the correct absolute paths for your MiroTalk directories.

 ```bash
 # Install dependencies